 1 cup chopped nuts (I used 1/2 cup walnuts and 1/2 cup pecans)

-1/3 cup lime juice
+1/3 cup olive oil

 Credits // Author and Photography: Emma Chapman.
 Photos edited with A Beautiful Mess actions.